Musical Theatre

 The module focuses on the development of the dancer’s skills through their application in creative and critical reflection.
 Jazz techniques, approaches and reflective practices will underpin the classes on the module at a more advanced level than level four, supported by an engagement with literature on experiential learning.
 Awareness of and sensitivity towards a range of approaches to studio practice and materials will prepare students to refine and demonstrate their learning.
 Students will integrate their physical and creative skills and comprehension in phrasing movement patterns and ideas.
 Student will be encouraged to develop their responsivity to working with others in ensemble practice.

-This module will develop employability-focused skills through a ‘swing’ project in which they learn several roles (or tracks) within a section of material (e.g., a portion of an act of a musical).
-This will demonstrate the flexibility required in being a working performer, many of which who are highly skilled at performing a different ‘track’ at a moment’s notice.
+This semester one module will develop employability-focused skills through a ‘swing’ project in which you learn several roles (or tracks) within a section of material (for example a portion of an act of a musical).
+This will demonstrate the flexibility required in being a working performer, many of whom are highly skilled in performing a different track at a moment’s notice.

 Modules